A Critique of the Living National Treasure System

 How is an "important intangible cultural property" selected?
 The Cultural Property Preservation Act states that the Minister of Science and Education appoints LNTs.
 The Minister makes his decision based on the proposals of the Committee for Cultural Property Preservation, comprised of academics and members of the Agency of Cultural Affairs.
 It is this Committee which debates, discovers, and researches potential candidates for IICP status.
 They gather their information from small regional committees throughout Japan.
 In fact, these regional committees are similar to lobbyists that try to promote their respective prefectures by pushing a regional potter for LNT status.
 Receiving such a status will bring fame, prestige, and tourists to local kiln sites associated with the potter.
 Unfortunately, this process has become one reason for the politics and discontent behind LNTs.

-Japanese Traditional Arts and Crafts Exhibition (Nihon Dento Kogeiten) on the one hand, the Japan Fine Arts Exhibition (Nitten) on the other.
+This politicization is further seen in the long rivalry between two Japanese institutions: the Japanese Traditional Arts and Crafts Exhibition (Nihon Dento Kogeiten) on the one hand, the Japan Fine Arts Exhibition (Nitten) on the other.
 The former predominantly exhibits works associated with traditional kiln sites and craft art, while the latter features a more eclectic, modern selection of potters and pots.
 In fact, the "puppet-master" behind the LNT selection process is the Japanese Traditional Arts and Crafts Exhibition.
 The Exhibition and the Committee for Cultural Property Preservation are intertwined, and it is now a silent truth that only potters associated with the Japanese Traditional Arts and Crafts Exhibition will be designated LNT's.
 Nitten potters (and conceptual ceramic art, for example) are excluded altogether, and the highest award for a Nitten potter is being named a Fellow of the Japan Art Academy (Nihon Geijutsuin Kain), an institution with the "purpose of honoring artists for their contributions to art."
 Itaya Hazan, Kusube Yaichi, and Ohi Chozaemon are examples of Fellows.
 Undoubtedly, a "Fellowship" hardly receives the same fame and reputation as a "Living Treasure."
 This is unfortunate, as the "Fellowship" is a full-fledged award honoring potters for their artistic merit, not for the preservation of traditional techniques.

-Perhaps it is optimism that leads me to believe that Bizen will never die out.
+Of Purpose and Practice Perhaps it is optimism that leads me to believe that Bizen will never die out.
 The Japanese government does not seem to share my opinion, as the Ministry of Education has designated four "Living National Treasures" from Bizen alone -- the most out of all Important Intangible Cultural Treasures.
 Surely, this should imply that Bizen is on the brink of extinction.
 Yet, I think it's more than obvious that this isn't the case.
 There are pottery centers that are in far more dire straights, but have yet to muster a LNT from its ranks.
+Echizen is a good example.

 This becomes strong evidence for the fact that preservation is not the only premise for selection, and that the committee choosing LNTs are not merely looking for vanguards of tradition.
 Naming four Bizen LNTs gives way to their true intent.
 They are praising the artist and his art.
 Or are they just bringing home the notion that Bizen is four times as important as other kiln sites or traditional techniques?
 This notion is hard to swallow.
 If we go against the initial raison d'etre of the system and use it as a reward for contributions to art, past selections will make sense.
 But at the same time, acknowledging LNTs as a type of reward will be a refutation of its initial purpose of saving traditional art and techniques from "decline and ruin."
 Ultimately, smaller kiln sites will fade away like shadows on a cloudy day.